 18. Subscription Box

-Not the best gift-giver but want to find some cool AF presents for the special peeps in your life?
+Not the best at gift-giving but want to find some cool AF presents for the special peeps in your life?
 A subscription box shows them that you know what they like and want to constantly surprise them.
 From FabFitFun, for the fit and stylish friend in your life, to Loot Crate, for the geek or gamer that’s near and dear to your heart, these boxes can never go wrong.
 “If I got an Ipsy box as a subscription, I would love it because I always wanted to try it … I would definitely use the products monthly and send pics to whoever got it for me,” said Temple University sophomore Alexis Culp.

 19. An Adventure